ParedesGab/PP4-artistiClayers-workshops/README.md

 #### 1. Strategy Plane
 ##### Purpose
+- Provide users a booking platform for polymer clay workshops in Vienna, catering to all skill levels: beginner, intermediate, and advanced.
+We offer a workshop designed for everyone.
-- Provide blog owners with tools to create, manage, and moderate engaging blog content and user interactions.
+- Provide workshop owners with tools to create, view and manage their own bookings.
-- Offer users and guests an intuitive platform to explore, engage, and contribute to blog discussions.
+- Offer users an intuitive platform to explore and book our available polymer clay workshops, and the possibility of contacting us for any questions.

 ##### Primary User Needs
 - Blog owners need seamless tools for publishing and managing posts and comments.